wcm-io-devops/conga/src/site/markdown/yaml-definitions.md

     - `classifier` and  `type` are optional
     - if the version is empty in the role file it is resolved from the Maven project

-If no prefix is specified the URL is interpreted as relative path in the local filesystem.
+If no prefix is specified the URL is interpreted as path relative to the POM root directory in the local filesystem.

 #### Role Inheritance